 Patients with chronic liver disease may be unable to work because of their disease and its related complications.
-Patients who find themselves unable to work because of their chronic liver disease may qualify for long term disability (LTD) benefits.
-The insurance company will review their claim to see if they qualify under the conditions of that plan.
+Patients who find themselves unable to work because of their chronic liver disease may qualify for long-term disability (LTD) benefits.
+The insurance company will review their claim to see if they are eligible under the conditions of that plan.

 Chronic liver disease is a category of diseases that include cirrhosis, hepatitis C, hepatitis B, hepatitis A, sarcoidosis, autoimmune hepatitis, liver failure, alcoholic liver disease, liver cancer, hepatoma, and other liver diseases.
 Chronic liver disease can also be the result of alcohol and drug abuse, environmental toxins, viruses like hepatitis C, autoimmune disorders, and hereditary factors.
 Symptoms of chronic liver disease include abdominal swelling, fatigue, jaundice, diarrhea, and mental disorientation.

 The insurance adjuster assigned to your claim will evaluate your medical records to determine how severe your liver damage is.
-The most severe chronic liver diseases include end-stage liver disease and chronic liver disease (having lasted at least six months) with may involve one or more of the following complications:
+The most severe chronic liver diseases include end-stage liver disease and chronic liver disease (having lasted at least six months), which may involve one or more of the following complications:

 - Excess fluid in the peritoneal cavity (called ascites) or the pleural cavity (called hydrothorax);